Guiding You Through the Bankruptcy Process – get answers from a Professional

 Our fees are very reasonable and comparable to other experienced bankruptcy attorneys in the area.
 While your case may be different the general fee guidelines in our office are as follows:

 Basic Chapter 7 – $250 retainer, balance due prior to filing.
-Generally $1250 attorney fees for a basic case.
+Generally, $1500 attorney fees for a basic case for an individual or $1750 for a married couple.
 The fees can decrease or increase depending on the complexity of your case.

 We base our fees on the amount of work required in your case.
 You will receive a written fee agreement in your free initial consultation.
 We work on a “flat-fee” basis which means you will know exactly how much your case will cost before you hire us.